ROTARY INTERNATIONAL DISTRICT 5130

 - The procedure for selection of at-large members will be as follows:

-- All clubs in the District will participate in a lottery to select an at-large member except as noted in section 7b.
+- All clubs in the District will participate in a lottery to select an at-large member.

 - Clubs that are already represented on the committee by a PDG, DG, DGE or DGN will not be eligible for the current selection year.